 Strategic Location.
 Hong Kong is regarded as the heart of the Asia Pacific region.
 Its location is next to Mainland China, one of the world’s most elite markets.
 There are a large number of daily flights between Hong Kong and major business hubs of the world, meaning business people get more chances to internalize their business.

 Free Economy.
-Hong Kong is positioned as the world’s freest economy, according to Index of Economic Freedom, 2019.
+Hong Kong is positioned as the world’s freest economy, according to the Index of Economic Freedom, 2019.
 In Hong Kong, foreign investors are granted tons of benefits thanks to its free trade policy, no restriction for onshore or offshore investment, free movements of capital, no tariff on goods import/export, no foreign exchange controls.

 Ease Of Doing Business.
-Hong Kong took the 3rd place in terms of “Ease of Doing Business Rank” by the World Bank, following the 2nd rank of Singapore.
+Hong Kong took 3rd place in terms of “Ease of Doing Business Rank” by the World Bank, following the 2nd rank of Singapore.
 The high ranking has reflected some good aspects of Hong Kong, especially the streamlined and time-saving company formation process.
-A Hong Kong company can be set within just 24 hours.
+A Hong Kong company can be set up within just 24 hours.

 Simple & Low Tax System.
-Hong Kong tax system is very attractive.
+Hong Kong’s tax system is very attractive.
 Only income derived within and from the country must be taxed.
 Three main types of tax in Hong Kong include profits tax, salaries tax, and property tax.
 As Hong Kong follows the two-tier profits tax regime, the first HK$2 million of assessable profits for both corporations and unincorporated businesses is only taxed at one half of its current tax rate.

 Transparent Regulatory Framework.
 The system of law in Hong Kong is outstandingly well-regulated and transparent.
 A set of rules regarding taxation, trade, and commerce, employment is in place with a sense of fairness.
 Business environment is also supported with distinct but friendly policies for overseas startups and entrepreneurs.
 Remarkably, intellectual property protection is highly appreciated in Hong Kong.
-There are stringent provisions for patents, trademarks, copyrights, and other IP related products, making it an appealing place for business setup.
+There are stringent provisions for patents, trademarks, copyrights, and other IP-related products, making it an appealing place for business setup.

 Well-Developed Infrastructure.
 Hong Kong is well equipped with infrastructure facilities.
 Air and sea transport facilities, sophisticated telecommunication facilities, or innovative industrial parks are what make Hong Kong stand out.
 Based on such convenience, investors can enjoy world-class amenities and reduce certain expenses when doing business in Hong Kong